Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_8/README.md

 irps5401
 ```

-- Run the two apps
+-Run this two applications
-  - close the weston service:
+  - Use the below command to close the weston service:
 ```
    /etc/init.d/weston stop
 ```
- - run the app with ARM to convert and resize
+ - Use the following command to run this application.
+Please note that this application will use ARM for color conversion and image resizing.

 ```
   ./usb_input_multi_threads_arm_refinedet_drm refinedet_pruned_0_8 0 -t 3

 ```
-- run the app with kernel to convert and resize
+- Use the following command to run this application.
+Please note that this application will use "preprocess" HLS kernel for color conversion and image resizing.

 ```
  ./usb_input_multi_threads_kernel_refinedet_drm refinedet_pruned_0_8 0 -t 3